TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1107/README.md

 This surprised me as *OLED displays* need no  *refresh* due to their design: each pixel is a self-illuminated light emitter.

-The only technical reason for *flickering* could be *PWM*-based *dimming*, but that could be ruled out as the display was running at *full brightness*, and *PWM frequencies* are generally way too high to cause the artefacts in my camera anyway.
+The only technical reason for *flickering* could be *PWM*-based *dimming*, but this is not to blame: the display was running at *full brightness*, and *PWM frequencies* are generally too high to cause the artefacts in my camera.

-Which leaves us with *software issues*: some libraries *clear all pixels* and *start a fresh redraw* for each new frame.
-That of course would explain *flickering artefacts*, especially with almost *latency-free* displays like *OLED*.
+Which leaves *software implementation issues*: some libraries *clear all pixels* and *start a fresh redraw* for each new frame.
+That would explain *flickering* and *artefacts*, especially with almost *latency-free* displays like *OLED*.

 ### Flicker-Free Library: u8g2

 To validate, I used a different library: *u8g2*.
 I then adapted one of the shipping examples.

-With *u8g2*, the attached *display* is configured by *commenting in* the appropriate *constructor* line.
+With this library, the attached *display* is configured by *commenting in* the appropriate *constructor* line.
 With a bit of *trial and error*, I identified the constructor that worked perfectly with the generic *OLED breakout board* I was testing.

-The result wasa rock-solid and *100% flicker-free* display.
+The result was a rock-solid and *100% flicker-free* display.
 Apparently, the flickering was caused by how the *Adafruit* library draws the frames.

 <img src="images/oled_sh1107_128x128_flickerfree1_t.png" width="80%" height="80%" />